eliza-frankel/summer-school-2026-labs/content/monday/lab-2.md

 This is the section with the main stellar evolution parameters.
 Our goal is to change the stellar input parameters to see how they change evolution!
 Keep the same stellar mass you used in Lab 1, but let's change the output directory to something simple:

 `log_directory = 'LOGS'`

-Later in this lab, we'll explore the Mixing Length Theory (MLT) of convection, but for now add

 The first thing we want to change is how the atmospheric boundary conditions are controlled.
 Look through the _controls_ tab under star defaults in the [documentation](https://docs.mesastar.org/en/26.4.1/reference.html) to the right parameters to change.
 What does it control specifically?